LemmySmackett/LemmySmackettCom/content/stories/mature/grug_gooners.md

 The crowd explodes in a jubilant roar.
 "HOORAH!"

 Krog slumps in his seat.
-"We dead." Ω
+"We dead." ■